 When you go to class, do you feel uplifted just by being near your teacher?
 Does he inspire you with his experience, his results, his energy, and his confidence?
 Does he always know the perfect thing to say to help get you back on track?
 Then you probably have a good teacher.

-Bad teachers have trouble inspiring their students because they don’t lead by example.
+Bad teachers have trouble inspiring their students because they aren’t inspired themselves.
+So they can’t lead by example.
 If you aren’t healthy, how can you inspire students to become healthy?
 If you haven’t practiced daily for decades, then how can you inspire students to practice regularly?
-You can’t.

 Is He Morally Grounded?